oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-when-to-use-geo-redundant-storage/rule.md

 **Locally redundant storage (LRS)**

-- Maintains three copies of your data.
+- Ma  intains three copies of your data.
 - Is replicated three times within a single facility in a single region.
 - Protects your data from normal hardware failures, but not from the failure of a single facility.
 - Less expensive than GRS